Lessons I learned from an online workshop

 Every person in the workshop received a copy of my book The Power of Participation, which explains why participant-driven and participation-rich sessions are so important, how to create an environment for this kind of learning, connection, engagement, and resulting action, and how and when to use a large organized compendium of appropriate process tools.
 The participants I spoke with after the workshop told me how excited they were.
 They planned to read the book and start putting what they had experienced into improving their professional development work in education.

-It’s possible to create amazing learning and connection though approaches I’ve outlined above.
+It’s possible to create amazing learning and connection through the approaches I’ve outlined above.
 When I facilitate longer conferences, almost everyone will ask questions in public at some point during the event.

 Conclusion